 As you likely know, add-ons that help you import and export passwords saved in Firefox don’t work in Firefox 57 and later versions.
 Although you could view the passwords saved in Firefox by navigating to Preferences > Privacy & Security > Saved Logins section, there was no option to export or import (import from a file) passwords.

 Most of the Firefox users are using third-party password saving solutions like LastPass and KeePass and won’t need an option to export passwords.
 Since these password managers are cloud-based (save passwords in the cloud), not all users want to use them for security reasons.
-Like many of you, I prefer using the Firefox’s built-in password manager (with a master password, of course).
+Like many of you, I prefer using Firefox’s built-in password manager (with a master password, of course).

 Like me, if you also use Firefox’s built-in password manager and looking for a way to backup Firefox passwords, you have very limited options.